Google Analytics tags

 Jay of IMMO BLOCK fame informs us that a a faulty keyway buzzer switch thwarts any effort to program fobs.
 The switch is part of the ignition lock. replacing it is easy but getting to it can be challenging for some.

-A leading indicator that you may have this issue is that you have never heard a buzzer from leaving your key in the ignition.
+A leading indicator that you may have this issue is that you do not hear a buzzer from leaving your key in the ignition with the stock buzzer in place, having not replaced it with the IMMO BLOCK product.

-The keyway buzzer switch is the small rectangular item with the two connection prongs on the ignition lock & switch assembly
+The keyway buzzer switch is the small rectangular item with the two connection prongs installed on the neck of the ignition lock & switch assembly

 Gert from Rennlist describes how he replaced the switch "by removing the air vent and the central informer to use a screwdriver and a mirror to replace the switch."
 It took him 40 min. to get the job done.
 Gert is a skilled guy so expect it to take a bit longer.